Johanna Kyrklund: It pays to be patient

 In the longer term, with the massive stimulus measures that have been announced, there is also the risk of a significant build-up of public debt.
 This is an outcome which is likely to lead to even more financial repression, whereby interest rates are kept below the level of inflation.

 The question is how much of this is already reflected in market prices.
-The current yield on the US 10-year Treasury is consistent with the Federal Reserve keeping interest rates at 0% rates for the next couple of years.
+The current yield on the US 10-year Treasury (of around 0.62% at the time of writing) is consistent with the Federal Reserve keeping interest rates at 0% rates for the next couple of years.

 Although stock market indices, particularly the US S&P500, suggest that there is still too much optimism around corporate earnings, we continue to see a two-tier market.
 So-called “quality” and “growth” stocks are trading at expensive levels and “value” stocks look extremely cheap.